 - Some ballasts contain a highly toxic type of chemical called polychlorinated biphenyls (PCBs).
 We cannot accept leaking/ruptured ballasts due to safety concerns.
 Please call ERG Environmental Services in Livonia at 734-437-9650 if your ballast is leaking or rupturing.

-- Automotive Batteries: Please keep separate from household batteries.
+- Automotive (Lead Acid) Batteries: Please keep separate from household batteries.

 - Carbon Monoxide Detectors